-- A child must be between the ages of six and twenty one years old.
+- A child must be between the ages of four and twenty one years old.

 - A child must, in the professional opinion of the referring and Child Care Staff, be able to benefit from such a program and would not present undue circumstances to Eagle Harbor.